sviatlanahoehn/darkplatforms/README.md

 ## Telegram corpora

+### BelElect Telegram

+The dataset contains Telegram posts from 1.08.2020 to 14.04.2021 covering the time of the presidential elections in Belarus and the protests in the country after the elections.
+The protests were motivated by the accusation of falsification of the election results.
+These events split the country in state  and opposition supporters.

+We included four state-supporting channels ONT NEWS, BelTA, Zheltye Slivy and Pool Pervogo, and four opposition channels BelSAT, Belarus Seychas, Belamova and TUT.BY with posts in Russian and Belorussian languages.
+The entire dataset was downloaded on April 15, 2021 using the built-in function of the Telegram messenger.
+The dataset contains 140.388 Telegram posts (76.918 opposition and 63.470 state); 109.721 posts contain non-empty text (58.976 opposition and 50.745 state).
+We limited the size of images and media files to 8 GB.
+The media files exceeding this limit were not included into download.
+They can be added using the message ID and channel ID.

+Download link: https://t1p.de/tzyn, 8GB .tgz.

 ### PushShift Telegram
 The PushShift Telegram dataset Baumgartner et al. (2020) is compiled from 27.800 mostly English channels and 2.2 M unique users.